 What genre are played out in political election campaigns?

-Based on University of Michigan experience- If you were staging a campus forum on the 2016 presidential election, would you be sure to make it evenhanded or select panelists who “tell it like it is”?
-What will be your tasks (or options)?
+Based on University of Michigan experience- If you were staging a campus forum on the 2016 presidential election, would you strive to make it evenhanded or select panelists who “tell it like it is”?

-From the different resources of co-active persuasion discussed in this chapter (E.g. ‘Yes-Yes’, ‘Yes-But’), choose a resource, identify and Illustrate arguing from the perspective of the other- concessions, identification, highlight/downplay.
+From the different resources of co-active persuasion discussed in this chapter (E.g. ‘Yes-Yes’, ‘Yes-But’) identify and Illustrate arguing from the perspective of the other- concessions, identification, and highlight/downplay.

 Summary